zjykzj/zjykzj/README.md

 - 🔭 I am currently working in the AI start-up company YOYO

-- 🌱 I'm currently focused on object classification and network acceleration
+- 🌱 I'm currently focused on object classification, network pruning and knowledge transfer

 - 👯 Welcome to the other two organizations: [ZJCV](https://github.com/ZJCV) and [ZJDoc](https://github.com/ZJDoc)